GiuseppeTG/Space-Travelers-Hub/README.md

 # Project Name

-> Description the project.
+> This web app works with the real live data from the SpaceX API.
+It is for a company (not a real one) that provides commercial and scientific space travel services.
+The application allows users to book rockets and join selected space missions.

 ## Built With

-- Major languages
+- Major languages: HTML CSS/SASS JS
-- Frameworks
+- Frameworks: React/Redux Jest
-- Technologies used
+- Technologies VSC, Git, GitHub, Gitflow, Chrome

 ## Live Demo (if available)